Zilliqa/zilliqa-developer/Address-Standard.md

 ## Specification

-Please refer to [`bip-0173`](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32) for more technical details of the `bech32` technical specification.
+Please refer to [`bip-0173`](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32) for more details of the `bech32` technical specification.

 A Zilliqa `bech32` checksummed address consists of the following aspects: